The Best Way To Treat Acne Scars

 Before you start any treatment for acne scars, it’s important to be seen by a dermatologist.
 They can help you determine the best method to reduce the appearance of your scars and also make sure that the marks on your skin are actually scars and not another condition.

 Much like a chemical peel and dermabrasion, laser resurfacing removes the top layer of the skin.
-This treatment typically has a faster healing time than other resurfacing treatments.
+This laser treatment typically has a faster healing time than other resurfacing treatments.

 However, you have to keep the area covered with a bandage until it’s completely healed.
 This treatment is also not a good option for anyone who’s still getting breakouts, and it’s not as effective on darker skin tones.